Help other lawn owners decide! Write a review to tell them what you like and dislike about APL Lawn Spraying

 Progress of the Lawn Spraying Industry

 The raw materials used in lawn spraying are regulated, tested and certified by state and federal agencies safe to use on lawns.
 The regulations, testing and certifications are strict: No product that causes any cancer in any mammal or pollutes the environment can be applied to lawns.
-In 1972 when that criteria was introduced, the industry leaders did not believe a product could be discovered and manufactured that would meet the criteria.
+In 1972 when that criteria was introduced, the industry leaders doubted products could be discovered and manufactured that would meet the criteria.
 For them, they thought it was “game over”.
-Fast forward 30 years and today we have pesticides that exceed even the industry leaders expectations, are completely non-carcinogenic and do not pollute.
+Fast forward 40 years and today we have products that are non-carcinogenic and non-polluting.

 Why Post Warning Signs

 The posting signs required by law that warn people and pets to stay off until dry is a relic of the 70’s when lawn spraying was first introduced.
 In 1970, some of the chemicals were hazardous and posting warning signs was wise.
 However, today, the signs are a form of roadside advertisement with a warning attached.
-If the signs were reevaluated, they would be tossed into a same pile with typewriters and vinyl records – functional but not needed.
+If the posting laws were reevaluated, posting signs would be tossed into a same pile with typewriters and rabbit ear antennas – functional but not needed.

 Professionals doing Professional Work